Problems with Anger?

 The question each of us has to ask, then, is how will we choose to respond to that treatment?
 Anger is a natural emotional response, but it is often not a helpful one, if it turns into angry action.
 Anger management is not going to make the world a better place, nor is it going to make you never feel anger again.
 It’s going to help you deal with anger in a way that helps you get along with others, even when things aren’t going your way.

-What will we do in an Anger Management program?
+What will we do in the Anger Management program?

 We’re going to help you do things differently, so that anger doesn’t get in the way of your living the life you want to live.